 3) A Sexy Body

 I’m not talking about emails full of beautiful bodies in swimwear here.
 If you want people to respond to your emails, you need to provide enticing information in an appealing format.
 Avoid making your emails feel like work by spicing them up with relevant photos.
 Include enough information to hook the reader and provide a button to the full article on your site or a strong Call To Action.
-CTA buttons are more visually appealing than lengthy links, but still link the words as a CTA, for those that download graphics.
+CTA buttons are more visually appealing than lengthy links, but still link the words as a CTA, for those that can't download graphics.

-Remember just because you’re creating an email automation campaign doesn’t mean you have to be robotic.
+Remember, just because you’re creating an email automation campaign doesn’t mean you have to be robotic.
 You’re marketing vacation rentals.
 Be real.
 Be fun.
 Be relaxed.
 Make it desirable and easy for people to click through to your website.

 4) Killer Subject Line

 It doesn’t matter how awesome your email is.
 If people never open it because of a blah subject line, your email automation campaign is not going to drive traffic to your landing page.
 You need to keep your subject line short enough that people can see the entire subject as they are scrolling down their inbox, but you also need to specifically describe what is in the email so people know why it’s relevant to them at that moment.

 5) Take It For A Test Drive

 As you complete emails, send them to a test dummy account.
 Do all the links work?
 Is it grammatically correct?
 Is it as visually compelling in action as it was in concept?
 You don’t want to find errors after your email automation campaign has gone live.

 6) Observe and Adjust